 Reaction & Thoughts:

-Although it has a fast-as-lighting narrative, Bureau of Missing Persons, written by Robert Presnell (Meet John Doe), directed by Roy Del Ruth, struck me as being a rather dull programmer.
-It’s the kind of cheapie Warner Bros. loved to produce in the 1930s; small sets, fast talking characters, nonsensical subplots, etc. The best that can be said about the movie is that it anticipates popular crime TV series like The Streets of San Francisco, Kojack and Hill Streets Blues.
+Although it has a fast-as-lighting narrative, Bureau of Missing Persons, written by Robert Presnell (Meet John Doe), directed by Roy Del Ruth (1931’s The Maltese Falcon and Lady Killer), struck me as being a rather dull programmer.
+It’s the kind of cheapie Warner Bros. loved to produce in the 1930s; small sets, fast talking characters, nonsensical subplots, etc.

 Though Bette Davis is top-billed, she doesn’t appear on screen until 30 minutes into the movie, and she only has half a dozen of scenes.
 Davis plays a “mystery woman” at the center of an investigation.
 I’m sure that it was humiliating for Davis to go from a starring role in Ex-Lady (1933) to what constitutes a glorified cameo.
 You can almost sense Davis’s desperation in her few scenes.
 She’s jittery and mannered; as if she was trying to compensate for the lack quality surrounding her.